pranay5255/solo-server/solo/commands/robots/lerobot/README.md

 ## LeRobot with Solo CLI:

-Use `solo robo` command to run a complete robotics workflow with LeRobot: motor setup, calibration, teleoperation, data recording, training, and inference.
+Use `solo robo` command to run a complete robotics workflow with LeRobot: motor setup, calibration, teleoperation, data recording, training, inference, and replay.

 ### Quick start